Oil Prices Down Amid Recession Fears, US Crude Stock Growth - UrduPoint

 Oil Prices Down Amid Recession Fears, US Crude Stock Growth

-ANKARA, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :Oil prices decreased on Thursday influenced by weak economic data from the US amid recession fears and a hefty rise in crude stockpiles.
+ANKARA, (UrduPoint / Pakistan Point News - 23rd Jan, 2023 ) ::Oil prices decreased on Monday influenced by weak economic data from the US amid recession fears and a hefty rise in crude stockpiles.

 International benchmark Brent crude traded at $83.92 per barrel at 9.20 a.m. local time (0620GMT), down 1.25% from the closing price of $84.98 a barrel in the previous trading session.